 This is optional, but even if you never make one before putting pen to paper, a solid outline can be extracted from any great book with a clear logical structure.

 Many writers sell books before writing them based on the strength of their outline.
 But more often, authors use outlines to guide their writing (if you create and use one, you are more plotter than pantser).

-Either way, an outline is a shortened form of all the best action points of your book.
+Either way, an outline is a condensed form of all the best action points of your book.
 It reveals the internal structure of your story, and it must be airtight.
 The outline alone should make you excited to write your book and make a potential reader excited to get their hands on it.

 Selected quotes or reading passages

 These are descriptions that fewer people talk about, but they are exceedingly important.
 If you get to the point of publishing your book and marketing it, you will hopefully find yourself at the podium delivering a reading.
 The question is, what sections do you read?
 Picking them out in advance can be a helpful way to take a new look at your story.
 If you don’t have any sections that make suitable reading, perhaps you have more work to do.

 The best books deliver great quotes as well.
 Are you proud of any passages in your book that you think are good enough to be quoted?

 How Long Is Your Favorite Book?